18F/identity-idp/docs/mobile.md

 1. In your Android phone, turn on USB debugging.
 This will allow your development computer to connect to your phone.

-   **USB debugging** is a setting the **Developer options** menu.
+   **USB debugging** is a setting in the **Developer options** menu.
 This menu may be hidden on your phone.
 It can be revealed with a ["magic tap"](https://developer.android.com/studio/debug/dev-options) on the phone **Build number** 7 times.

 2. Plug your Android phone into your development computer with a USB cable.
 (A USB hub may or may not work.)
 If you see a message on your phone asking you to **Allow USB debugging** click to allow it.

 3. Visit `chrome://inspect` in the Chrome browser of your development computer.
 (It may already be open from the previous set of instructions.)
 Below the "Remote Target" heading, you should see a listing of all the tabs open on your phone.
 Find the item on the list that represents the sign in screen of the identity-idp app.
 It should be at the top of the list.

 If you don't see any tabs under the "Remote Target" heading, you may need to try a different method of connecting your phone to your computer.
 In your terminal, you can run the command `ioreg -p IOUSB` to see what is connected to your USB ports.
 If your phone is connected to a USB hub but is not listed in the output, try connecting your phone directly to the computer.
+You could also try using a different USB cable.

 4. Click to **inspect** this tab.
 You should see browser DevTools and a representation of your phone's screen on your development computer, as in this illustration: